 The sun is a dangerous ball of fire that gives life to our planet.
 The sun's rays have long served as poetic inspiration.
-Here is a collection of sunshine quotes and sun poems.
+Here is a collection of great sun poems from top poets.
+You may also enjoy our collection of sun quotes.

 - "I’ll tell you how the sun rose" by Emily Dickinson